 Sri.
 K. V. Acharya, Chief Guest of the seminar spoke about transformation of self, give and take in society, ‘sanskar’, trends in the enrollment to college education through times and consequent effects, the triangular relationship of individual, family and country, diversified aspects leading to negative trends in society, role of biographies of freedom fighters such as Lalaji to inspire and help the youth to walk away from darkness to light leading them in the right direction.

-Major Arvind Kumar, NCC Officer and Professor of Hindi, Jain University and special guest of the occasion spoke about the great deeds of freedom fighters and the role of youth to acknowledge and respect the same.
+Major Arvind Kumar, NCC Officer and Professor of Hindi, Jain (Deemed-to-be University)and special guest of the occasion spoke about the great deeds of freedom fighters and the role of youth to acknowledge and respect the same.
 He also gave a strong message to the students to develop an attitude of giving back to our nation and inculcate that habit among the future generation.

 Keynote address was given by Mr. T. N. Ramakrishna with a power point presentation on the life and contributions of Lala Lajpat Rai in a very elaborate manner, to highlight few aspects, Lalaji as an activist, reformer, legal expert, visionary, statesman, patriotic entrepreneur, founder of educational and financial institutions, association with Arya Samaj, social service, books written by him and so on.